d12frosted/elpa-mirror/gnu/mct-readme.txt

         prefer MCT over Vertico in terms of the available functionality:
         Vertico is better.

-  [Elmo - Embark Live MOde for Emacs] by Karthik Chikmagalur
-        this package is best described as a sibling of MCT both in terms of its functionality and overall interaction model.
-In fact, the cyclic motions that are at the core of the MCT experience were first developed as part of my personal Emacs setup to cycle between the minibuffer and Embark’s “live completions” buffer.
-        That was until Emacs28 got some refinements to the presentation of the `*Completions*' buffer which allowed for a vertical, single-column view.

-        Elmo can, in principle, have identical functionality with MCT, given that the only substantive difference is that the former uses an Embark buffer to show live-updating completions, while the latter relies on the generic `*Completions*' buffer.

-        For users who are on Emacs 27 and who need a single-column view, Elmo is a better choice because MCT can only display such a view on Emacs 28 or higher (though it has been meticulously tested with the grid views of Emacs 27 and should work perfectly fine with them).

   Icomplete and fido-mode (built-in, multiple authors)
         Icomplete is closer in spirit to Vertico, as it too uses the minibuffer to display completion candidates.
 By default, it